dvlbhanderi/Kali-p1/README.md

 All source code is included in the src directory of the repository

   ### spark-tests.py: (development discontinued due to time constraint)
 This file can be run using '$ python spark-tests.py' and will boot up a local spark session and test each of the functions in malware_classifier.py
   ### malware_classifier.py: (development discontinued due to time constraint)
 This script must be submitted to a spark session as a job using '$ spark-submit malware_classifier [args]'

 The first argument should be the location of a text file containing names of byte files to train the model

 The second argument should be the location of a text file containing training labels

 The third argument should be the directory of all of the byte files

 The fourth argument should be the location of a text file containign names of byte files to classify
   ### spark_NB.py:
 This script creates a pipeline around the spark implementation of Naive Bayes using a regex tokenizer to split the words and creates a list of bigrams per each document.
 A Term frequency feature list is created using spark's hashing TF.
 This featurization is passed to the Naive Bayes model.
+Once the model is trained, it will fit the testing dataset and print the predictions to standard out.
+These can be copied and pasted into another buffer or piped into a text file as desired.

 The Script can be run as spark-submit spark_NB.py [args]

 The first argument should be the location of a text file containing names of byte files to train the model

 The second argument should be the location of a test file containing training labels

 the third argument should be the location of a text file containg names of files to classify

 the fourth argument should be the location of testing labels ('None' should be provided if there are no testing files)

 The fifth argument should be the directory of the byte files to be used

    ### random_forest.py
 This script implements random forest algorithm on the given dataset to generate predictions.